marklekina/nuggets/src/modules/README.md

 # Modules

- This directory contains models for the game information managed by the *server*.
-These modules are compliled into a common library `modules.a`, which is required to compile the *server* in `main`.
-All modules (except `point`) depend on other modules in this directory to compile.
+ This directory contains information models for the game that are managed by the *server*.
+Each of these modules contains a `struct` and functions that perform operations on that particular struct.
+The modules are compliled into a common library `modules.a`, which is required to compile the *server* in `main`.
+All modules (except `point`) also depend on other modules in this directory to compile.

 | Module  | Function     |
 | :------ | :------------ |